-- The bond document typically requires two tests: a flow test to ensure adequate cash flow, and a coverage test to preserve a safety margin. - Rolling coverage funds the safety margin only once.
+- The bond document typically requires two tests: a flow test to ensure adequate cash flow, and a coverage test to preserve a safety margin. - Rolling coverage funds the safety margin only once. - Of airports that charges coverage:

 Investing discretionary cash flow and recovering through amortization is a key action to improve financials